 Día de Los Muertos is a Mexican tradition all about celebrating life and remembering our deceased loved ones.
 November 1–2 are considered to be the days where life on earth and life in the land of the dead come together.
 This is a time when the loved ones who have passed on return symbolically to appreciate life’s pleasures, such as eating, drinking and reuniting with their families here on earth.

 Día de Los Muertos recognizes death as a natural part of the human experience: a continuum with birth, childhood and adulthood.
 On Día de Los Muertos, the dead are also a part of our community, awakened from their eternal sleep to be in spirit with loved ones here on earth.

 For eight years, I've organized an event which invites Mexican families and communities across the country come together for Día de Los Muertos.
 The event is hosted by Rhode Island Latino Arts (RILA) has joined the celebration at our location inside the Southside Cultural Center (SCC) in South Providence by setting out a traditional ofrenda, or altar, with photos, mementos and educational information about the meaning of the celebration.
 Because I am of Mexican heritage, I wanted to do this as a way to educate the general public about the true meaning of this celebration, mainly emphasizing that it is NOT the Mexican Halloween!

-As part of RILA’s programming, we typically invite musicians and dancers from the Mexican community in Rhode Island to perform for a night of festivities followed by a procession to Grace Church Cemetery, located on Broad Street across from the SCC.
-There, we would end the night by inviting community members to pay homage to lost loved ones and then to tour the cemetery, to learn about the lives of those who are buried there.
+As part of RILA’s programming, we typically invite musicians and dancers from the Mexican community in Rhode Island to perform for a night of festivities.
+This year, we will have mariachis, calavera-making activities, and we will end the night by inviting community members to pay homage to lost loved ones with a procession through the cemetery.

 A Call to the Community: How You Can Participate